vaibhqvv/TripAbode/README.md

 # TripAbode: A Vacation Rental Platform

-**TripAbode** is a user-friendly vacation rental platform that allows users to list, explore, and manage vacation properties.
-It enables users to add details such as location, price, and descriptions for each property, making it easy for anyone to find their next vacation stay.
+**TripAbode** is a user-friendly vacation and travel blog web application that facilitates listings of villas and hotels across different cities globally and allows users to share their travel experiences.

 ## Features

 - **Property Listings**: Users can create detailed property listings with a title, location, price, description, and country.
 - **CRUD Operations for Listings**: Users can create, view, update, and delete listings.
+- **Review Sharing**: Users can share their travel experiences.
 - **Future Enhancements**: Features like search, filters, and image uploads will be added.

 ## Installation and Setup